Saturday, December 31, 2016

 Thiruppavai- A Holy Composition of 30 Verses by Andal (Goda Devi)

-Goda Devi was the adopted child of a great priest named Vishnu Chitta of Srivilliputtur temple near Madurai.
-She got attracted to God since her childhood and developed pure love and attachment for Him as she grew up.
-She decided to marry God only and not any human being.
-To attain the unity with Him, she performed the ritual (a vow or penance) of Pavai.
+These Tiruppavai paasurams were composed by Sri Goda Devi, also known as Andal, who was a great devotee and lover of Lord Krishna (presently in the form of Sri Ranganathaswamy in Srirangam Temple).
+She was the adopted child of a great priest named Vishnu Chitta of Srivilliputtur temple near Madurai.
+She was attracted to God since childhood and developed pure love and attachment to Him as she grew up.
+She decided to marry God and not any human being.
+To achieve unity with Him, she performed the ritual of Pavai as a vow or penance.
+She would offer garlands to God after testing them for freshness.
+So, she came to be known as Choodikudutha naachhiyaar.

 To know how to perform Dhanurmasam rituals, view this article about "Dhanurmasam".